James McClean: Return to Wigan Athletic

+Wrexham

+On 4 August 2023, it was announced that McClean had signed for EFL League Two side Wrexham for an undisclosed fee.
+McClean's first season with the club saw him make 44 appearances in all competitions, scoring 3 goals as his side were promoted to EFL League One following their second placed season.
+He signed a new contract with Wrexham to the end of the 2025–26 season.

+McClean was named club captain for Wrexham for the 2024–25 season.
+On 16 January 2025, in a 2–1 loss away to local rivals Shrewsbury Town, stewards made a human wall between home fans and McClean when he went to take a throw-in, and objects were launched in his direction.
+The English Football League began an investigation into the incidents, and several Shrewsbury fans were banned from the club and charged with criminal offences.
+McClean called the town of Shrewsbury a "cesspit full of inbreds" in online comments that he later deleted.

+On 26 April 2025, he captained the side to promotion to the EFL Championship, after their 3–0 win at home to Charlton Athletic confirmed them as 2024–25 EFL League One runners-up to earn their third consecutive promotion.

+On 8 August 2025, McClean extended his contract with the club until 2027.

 International career

 McClean had represented Northern Ireland at a number of junior levels, but ultimately opted to represent the Republic of Ireland at senior level.

 Northern Ireland

 McClean was part of the Northern Ireland team that won the 2008 Milk Cup and scored in the opening game in a 3–1 win against the US.
 He has also represented Northern Ireland seven times at Under 21 level.
 On 26 July 2011 he was called up to the Northern Ireland senior squad for the match against the Faroe Islands on 10 August 2011.
 McClean decided to wait for selection by the Republic of Ireland and therefore pulled out of the Northern Ireland squad.
 In January 2012 he again confirmed he would not be reconsidering his decision although Northern Ireland manager Michael O'Neill had been in contact with him.